whisthq/whist/container-images/README.md

 Here, `APP` is again the path to the relevant app folder; e.g., `base` or `browsers/chrome`.
 Meanwhile, `REGION` is an optional parameter specifying the AWS region to which to push.
 This defaults to `us-east-1`.
 The image is tagged with the full git commit hash of the current branch.
 Please manually push images sparingly, making sure to commit all of your changes before building and pushing.

-### Continuous Integration
+### Continous Delivery

-Currently, at every PR to `master` or `dev`, the Dockerfiles specified in `dockerfiles-building-ubuntu20.yml` will be built on GitHub Actions and status checks will be reported.
-These
+This is how we push to production.
+For every push to `master`, all applications specified under `apps` in `push-images.yml` will automatically be built and pushed to all AWS regions specified under `aws-regions` in `push-images.yml`.

+#### Adding New Applications

-For every new application that you add support for, you should
+For every new application that you add support for, in addition to creating its own subfolder under the relevant category and creating application-specific **Dockerfile.20** and **.xinitrc** files, you should:

-## Adding New Applications

-Then, you need to add your new application to the continous integration system:

-- Add the path to your new Dockerfile.20 in `.pre-commit-config.yaml`
+- Add the path to your new Dockerfile.20 in `.pre-commit-config.yaml`, for pre-commit hooks
-- Add the path to your new Dockerfile.20 under `apps` in `push-images.yml`
+- Add the path to your new Dockerfile.20 under `apps` in `push-images.yml`, for continuous delivery

-If you're adding a new AWS region
-- Add the region name under `aws-regions` in `push-images.yml`
+And, if you're adding a new AWS region, you should add the region name under `aws-regions` in `push-images.yml`.

 ## Styling